open-edge-insights/eii-core/README.md

    A successful run will open Visualizer UI with results of video analytics.

-# Etcd and MessageBus Endpoint Configuration
+# Etcd Secrets and MessageBus Endpoint Configuration

-Etcd and MessageBus endpoint configurations are done to establish the data path and configuration of various EIS containers.
+Etcd Secrets and MessageBus endpoint configurations are done to establish the data path and configuration of various EIS containers.

 Every service in [docker_setup/docker-compose.yml](docker_setup/docker-compose.yml)